 There are several compound bow sights to choose from.
 Typically, there are four different kinds, but we’re including a bonus to widen your choices!

 - Movable Sights – Featuring just one pin that can be adjusted to your preference, a movable sight are useful to quickly improve your accuracy.
 Also, most movable sight models come with set distances.
 Combining these values with your preferences will help you create a bow that will adjust to your style or skill.
-You can check our recomendations here.
+You can check our recommendations here.

 - Multi Pin Sights – for a more detailed guide on depth and perception, fixed pin sights definitely got your back on this!
 With multiple pins to serve as gauges to mark distances, you’d get a good idea on how to mark your target.
 Adjustments are needed on a pin-by-pin basis, as each pin belongs to a different target distance!

 - Pendulum Sights – shooting from an inclined position?
 You may want to consider pendulum sights.
 This type of sight considers changes in elevation, allowing you a good grasp on to accurately aim a target.

-- Competition Sights – taking the accuracy to a higher level, competition sights mainly combine all the best features of the mentioned type sights.
+- Competition Sights – taking the accuracy to a higher level, competition sights are specialized for use in competitions.

 - Bonus: Digital Sights – further enhance your bow with a digital sight.
 Similar to competition sights, a digital sight offers precise and valuable measurements you’d need when firing an arrow.
 The difference, of course, that every detail’s on-the-fly with just a push of a button!